tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 A table format addresses many of these questions.

----

-#### File format versus table format
+### File format versus table format

-This distinction is one of the most important in modern data engineering.

-### File format

-A file format describes how values are stored inside a file.
+A file format describes how values are stored inside one file.

 Examples: